-12Information provided by Clint Kalfell, Montana 811, August, 2011 and March 2012.
+14 Information provided by Clint Kalfell, Montana811, August 2011 and March 2012.

-Other states
+Other States

-In late 2009 and early 2010 PHMSA reviewed damage prevention programs in each state.
+As discussed previously, in late 2009 and early 2010, PHMSA reviewed damage prevention programs in each state.
 The review was done by conducting interviews with state pipeline safety office officials and one-call center representatives.
 The state representatives were invited to describe their statewide programs and how they correspond with the nine requirements of the PIPES Act of 2006.

 PHMSA notes that many representatives were candid in their discussions about potential problems in existing state laws, while others may not have provided the most complete picture.
 "Thus, the results should not be construed to be a conclusive reflection of the status of the damage prevention program for any state."
-The results of the state damage prevention program characterization initiative are included in Appendix D. PHMSA states that the results are intended to promote discussions within states about strengthening one-call programs.13 Eight states (Arizona, Georgia, Louisiana, Maine, Minnesota, New Hampshire, Vermont, and Virginia) were the only states rated as having implemented all nine elements of the federal recommendations.
+The results of the state damage prevention program characterization initiative are included in Appendix E. PHMSA states that the results are intended to promote discussions within states about strengthening one-call programs.
+15 Only eight states (Arizona, Georgia, Louisiana, Maine, Minnesota, New Hampshire, Vermont, and Virginia) were rated as having implemented all nine elements of the federal recommendations.

-Minnesota: Gold Star
+Minnesota: Gold star